Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Robust Time-Varying CBFs

-The feasibility condition in Theorem~\ref{thm:FeasEucl} can be checked before the execution of the SOCP.
-Solving the SOCP can be avoided if the condition is violated.
+In the multi-constraint case, the constraints are only coupled through the shared input $u$ and the SOCP is feasible if and only if the feasibility conditions holds for each barrier function.
+The SOCP can thus be skipped if any condition is violated.
 This information can also be used to command a maximum control effort or trigger another form of emergency measure.
 Alternatively, it can motivate a re-design of the system hardware to provide larger actuator limits if needed for safety.